sldimitrov/Projects/BouncingBall/README.md

 ![Screenshot 2023-12-20 223850](https://github.com/sldimitrov/Projects/assets/135168991/14fb78f2-4cdf-4720-81d8-f167ddc596b2)

 # Adjustments #
 Hello viewer!
 I am so glad that you are reading this.
-I hope you like my project and if I am right dont forget to Star-up the repository!
+I hope you like my project and if I'm right don't forget to *star or fork the repository*!

 In this header I am going to show you some things you can change in the code to make the game look alike it's your own.